lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 =========================================================
-Study protocol configuration (Internal studies)
+Study protocol configuration (Lookit studies)
 =========================================================
 This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 This can be left blank at the time you initially create your study.
 For detailed information about specifying your study protocol, see `Building an Experiment`_.

 =========================================================
-Experiment runner code URL and version (Internal studies)
+Experiment runner code URL and version (Lookit studies)
 =========================================================
 The "Experiment runner code URL" is a link to the application you're using to enable participants to take a study.
 Right now, we just have one option, the `Ember Frame Player <https://github.com/lookit/ember-lookit-frameplayer>`_.
 It's an ember app that can talk to our API.
 All the frames in the experiment are defined in Ember and there is an exp-player component that can cycle through these frames.
 For details, see `Editing study type`_.
 You should leave this link as is, unless you have forked the Ember Frame Player Github repository (for instance, to create custom frame types) and want to use your fork instead.